Fewer pivots and more shock absorbers in

 Connector

-This type of management can be interesting since it generates knowledge of the product and an approach to problems as a whole.
-For it to be effective, it involves synchronized teams with defined structures, where responsibilities must be sufficiently clear to carry out timely management of the client’s requirements.
+This type of management can be interesting since it generates a knowledge of the product and a joint approach to problems.
+To be effective, it implies synchronized teams with defined structures, where responsibilities must be sufficiently clear to manage the client's requirements in a timely manner.

 Disperser